openmarmot/simple-ecr-container-dani/README.md

 - update build_and_push_to_ecr.sh with the container name and region you want
 - create your private ECR repo in the AWS ECR console
 - run build_and_push_to_ecr.sh to build the docker container and push it to ECR

+### Kubernetes Deploy
+- k3s/kubectl-apply.sh is a simple deployment aimed at a k3s host.
+It expects the amazon ecr setup i document in my tech-notes repo